-All volunteers need to complete an Expression of Interest (application form) and a Volunteer Agreement (Volunteer Appointment Registration Form).
-Volunteers should have their names noted in the Committee Minutes and the application paperwork filed in a safe place.
+All volunteers need to complete a Volunteer Registration Form.
+Form).
+Volunteers must be approved by Council and their names noted in the relevant Committee Minutes.
 Volunteers are protected against public liability claims whilst conducting activities on behalf of the Committee.